articleIcon-icon

 Deel can help you manage international paid time off easily and compliantly without you lifting a finger.

 When you hire global talent through Deel, we take into account their region's mandatory paid leave, benefits, and more.
-You can effortlessly manage employee time off through our Slack plugin, ensuring a simple, automated process of requesting PTO and easily seeing who’s off and when.
+You can effortlessly manage employee time off through the Deel Engage PTO plugin for Slack, ensuring a simple, automated process of requesting PTO and easily seeing who’s off and when.

 About the author